Table of Contents

-CX surveys are an important contact channel that allows your customers to be heard in an organized and thoughtful manner.
+Customer Experience Surveys are an important contact channel that allows your customers to be heard in an organized and thoughtful manner.
 But just listening is not enough.
-The transformation of raw data obtained in the survey into accurate conclusions, and then the actions that have a chance to change your relationship with customers for the better will also be required here.
+The transformation of raw data obtained in the customer satisfaction surveys into accurate conclusions, and then the actions that have a chance to change your relationship with customers for the better will also be required here.

-For this to happen, before you start collecting feedback from the customer, you need to effectively communicate this intention within the organization.
+For this to happen, before you start to gather data and analyze feedback from the customer, you need to effectively communicate this intention within the organization.
 Your intentions and goals that you want to achieve by using customer surveys must be clear both inside and outside the company.
 To do that:

 - establish a close cooperation with people who have direct contact with customers (the so-called frontline employees, e.g. from the support department or the Customer Service Office – they know a lot about meeting customer expectations),

-- talk to these people – their experience and work relationships can help you ask better questions or choose the way of distributing the survey that is right for your customers,
+- talk to the people customers interact with – their experience and work relationships can help you ask better customer experience survey questions or choose the way of distributing the survey that is right for your clients,

-- Create internal research rules and communicate them across the company – explain the purpose of the survey and how the results are used.
+- create internal research rules and communicate them across the company – explain the purpose of the survey and how the results will be used.

-Here is a list of the most important considerations so you can be sure that your customer survey meets the highest CX standards:
+Here is a list of the customer surveys best practices so you can be sure that your customer survey meets the highest CX standards:

 1. Clearly-defined GOAL

-You’ve probably heard it many times before, but a clear goal is an absolute must for successful customer research.
+You’ve probably heard it many times before, but a clear goal is an absolute must focollecting customer experience data.
 Without a well-defined goal, your survey: